-- This catechesis can be led by a pastoral leader (bishop, priest, deacon, religious, lay leader); it can also be a witness from WYD alumni or young people. - If the number of participants is high, consider having multiple catechetical sessions (and have the participants choose the session that speaks to them) - o Possible catechetical sessions can include: - WYD 2019 theme ("I am the servant of the Lord.
-May it be done to me according to your word" [Luke 1:38].) - Pilgrimage, Encounter, and Celebration - Young people and their role in the Church and the world - The Life and Legacy of Saint John Paul II - The Cross (connecting to the WYD Cross and the Via Crucis) - Vocation (what does it mean to respond to God's call?)
+- This catechesis can be led by a pastoral leader (bishop, priest, deacon, religious, lay leader); it can also be a witness from WYD alumni or young people. - If the number of participants is high, consider having multiple catechetical sessions (and have the participants choose the session that speaks to them) - Possible catechetical sessions can include: - WYD 2023 theme ("Mary rose up and went with haste" [Luke 1:39].) - Pilgrimage, Encounter, and Celebration - Young people and their role in the Church and the world - The Life and Legacy of Saint John Paul II - The Cross (connecting to the WYD Cross and the Via Crucis) - Vocation (what does it mean to respond to God's call?)

-Solidarity (with the poor, refugees, immigrants, marginalized, etc.)
+• Solidarity (with the poor, refugees, immigrants, marginalized, etc.)

-7:30 pm WYD Panamá Video
+7:30 pm WYD Lisbon Video

-- Show a moment from WYD Panamá, or a compilation of several WYD events - Pre-recorded video on large screen in indoor hall or gathering space - If the video includes footage of a liturgical event such as a Mass, emphasize a spirit of reverence and respect
+- Show a moment from WYD Lisbon, or a compilation of several WYD events - Pre-recorded video on large screen in indoor hall or gathering space - If the video includes footage of a liturgical event such as a Mass, emphasize a spirit of reverence and respect